 Thankfully for Cavendish, he’ll be well used to disc brakes by now as the Merida Reacto of his former team, Bahrain McLaren, was also disc brake.

 The lack of tubular tyres doesn't seem to be slowing the riders down though.
-Cavendish has won three races this week, and Kasper Asgreen has made Deceuninck Quick-Step’s whole season by winning the Tour of Flanders.
+Cavendish has won plenty of races this year, and Kasper Asgreen made Deceuninck Quick-Step’s whole season by winning the Tour of Flanders before Cav entered the arena at Le Tour.

 Cav’s 2014 bike had SRAM Red 11-speed mechanical shifting.
 While SRAM has updated this to the wireless and electronic 12-speed AXS shifting, Cavendish’s 2021 bike uses Shimano’s 11-speed Dura-Ace Di2 gearing.